embassy-rs/embassy/tests/lpc55/README.md

 - Connect a debug probe from the host to the SWD header. `probe-rs` flashes and runs through it.
   The onboard LPC-LINK2 (CMSIS-DAP) and external probes such as the SEGGER J-Link both work.
+  On Windows, `probe-rs` opens the probe through WinUSB.
+The onboard LPC-LINK2 brings its own, while a J-Link normally arrives bound to SEGGER's driver, which probe-rs refuses with `incompatible driver is installed`.
+[Zadig](https://zadig.akeo.ie/) rebinds it to WinUSB, after which SEGGER's own tools no longer see that probe.
 - Connect **P10** for USB0 full-speed tests and **P9** for USB1 high-speed tests.
 - The `alloc`, `alloc_small`, and `bus_raw` tests need no host cable.
 Their firmware never starts either USB bus.